worktheclock/replit.github.io/getting-started/faq.md

 2. Make sure to disable any ad-block software.

 If neither of these apply, you can report a bug by clicking "Get help" in your account sidebar (when you are logged in) and then click the red "Report a bug" button.
 Please provide information on the repl/s in question, browser information, and operating system.

+##### Why is my 'always on' repl not working?

+Have you tried:

+1. Proofing your code for any errors.
+2. Turning 'always on' off and then back on.
+3. Forking the repl.
+4. Running 'kill 1' in the shell.
+5. Checking for any memory leaks within your code.
+6. Installing all the necessary package managers via the [packager tab.](https://docs.replit.com/programming-ide/installing-packages)

 ##### Why is my repl having display issues?